PiDiBi/AzureJavaEE/README.md

 * Enabling continuous deployment to place jar files in the Tomcat lib directory, allowing the use of container managed resources such as JDBC connection pools
 * Enabling the relocation of the log and webapps directories to ensure they are where Azure expects them to be
 * Enabling the passing of Connection Strings and other environment variables into the Java container, allowing standardisation and externalisation of configuration such as passwords
-* Removing the dependancy on Sticky Sessions by enabling Azure Redis Cache as the session store, allowing Round Robin load balancing
-* Enabling Azure Access Control Service as the Authentication Provider, allowing the use of Azure Active Directory